data-edu/data-science-in-education/_book/08-wt-gradebook.md

 ## Load Packages

 As mentioned in the Foundational Skills chapter, begin by loading the libraries that will be used.
-We will use the `tidyverse` package mentioned in [Walkthrough 1](06-wt-multilevel-models-1).
-The `readxl` package is used to read and import Excel spreadsheets since these file types are very common in the education field.
+We will load the {tidyverse} package used in [Walkthrough 1](06-wt-multilevel-models-1).
+This chapter has an example of using the {readxl} package to read and import Excel spreadsheets, file types are very common in the education field.

 Make sure you have installed the packages in R on your computer before starting (see Foundational Skills chapter).
 Load the libraries, as they must be loaded each time we start a new project.